 You’ll likely need the help of IT teams in your company to set up your PeerBie and get you ready for launch.
 Have them follow these steps to configure PeerBie for your organization:

-- If your users will use one or more business domains to access PeerBie (e.g. @peerbie.com), ensure these domains aremarked as validation value in Admin settings
+- If your users will use one or more business domains to access PeerBie (e.g. @peerbie.com), ensure these domains are marked as validation values in Admin settings

 - Create users in PeerBie but hold off on sending invitations.
-We recommend you build your channels and prepare your organization before inviting employees to join.
+We recommend you build your teams and prepare your organization before inviting employees to join.

 Pro-tip: Integrate PeerBie MyWork with other work tools your organization uses before you launch.
 Content and file sharing integrations are a great place to start.
 They make it easy to share and collaborate on files in PeerBie MyWork.

-Select a small and diverse group of people in your organization and enlist their support in building channels, driving adoption, and educating the rest of the organization on how to use PeerBie.
+Select a small and diverse group of people in your organization and enlist their support in building teams, driving adoption, and educating the rest of the organization on how to use PeerBie.